geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 And then there is the outer world stuff.

 ##### **Chenyu** [[00:10:53](https://www.youtube.com/watch?v=cLnu8McQRlw&t=653)]
-So I spent a couple hours reading how Jax does scan and 4i.
+So I spent a couple hours reading how JAX does scan and 4i.

 ##### **Nimlgen** [[00:11:00](https://www.youtube.com/watch?v=cLnu8McQRlw&t=660)]
 They're both differentiable.